Dear readers of ADxS.org, please forgive the disruption.

 • Great confidence in the availability of the attachment figure

-• Trust that the attachment figure will not abandon the child or respond incorrectly
+• Trust that the attachment figure will not let the child down or react incorrectly

 • Children cry